Martelli29/European_Electricity_Networks/README.md

 | MDA | 0.000 |     | PRT |    0.000    |
 | MLT | 0.000 |     | NOR |    0.000    |

-Values of hubs and authorities of the nodes for the years before the COVID-19 (2017-2019).
+Tab.
+1: Values of hubs and authorities of the nodes for the years before the COVID-19 (2017-2019).

 |     | Hubs  |     |     | Authorities |